-Shelf prices of FAW products indicate pagatoric costs in terms of financial means required to purchase a product.
+Shelf prices of FAW products indicate pagatoric costs for consumers in terms of financial means required to purchase a product.
 Yet, additional calculatory costs might be linked to the purchase process of FAW products.
 For consumers, shelf prices of FAW products neglect high transaction costs, like information, search and transportation costs, as long as FAW products are not readily available in standard retail formats.
 In most cases, transportation costs would be pagatoric costs, as might be the case with some information costs if information has to be paid for.
 Larger shares of transaction costs might be rather calculatory costs for time spend by consumers for searching and transporting FAW products available in few and possibly distant retail formats.
 Valued at time's opportunity cost, no monetary flows of financial means are linked to these transaction costs while still being real, as time spend for searching and transporting might be considered utility-reducing.
-Through online-shopping, search costs might be reduced and transportation costs would be transformed into pagatoric logistic costs.
+Through online-shopping and mail delivery, search costs might be reduced and transportation costs would be transformed into pagatoric logistic costs.
+Increasing possibilities to shop FAW products online give evidence of this.